Ravencentric/stringenum/README.md

     >>> Pet["dog"]
     <Pet.DOG: 'bark'>
     ```

-- `stringenum.DuplicateFreeStrEnum` - A subclass of `StrEnum` that ensures all members have unique values and names, raising a `ValueError` if duplicates are found.

-    ```py
-    >>> class Fruits(DuplicateFreeStrEnum):
-    ...
-APPLE = "apple"
-    ...
-BANANA = "banana"
-    ...
-ORANGE = "apple"
-    ...
-    Traceback (most recent call last):
-      ...
-    ValueError: Duplicate values are not allowed in Fruits: <Fruits.ORANGE: 'apple'>
-    ```

 - `stringenum.DoubleSidedStrEnum` - A subclass of `DuplicateFreeStrEnum` that supports double-sided lookup, allowing both member values and member names to be used for lookups.